LawTotem/PoE-Enchantress/README.md

 # Change List

 ## 0.4.0
+ - Added genearl enchants from http like pastebin.
  - Added ability to dump raw capture to text.
 In the case where the remapping failed it should help.
  - Added update detection.
 The tool will now check gitlab to see if there is an update and display a message to user.
  - Added heist pricing from http like pastebin.